Microsoft 365 Reports in the admin center - Microsoft 365 Apps usage

 Username is the email address of the user who performed the activity on Microsoft Apps.

-Last activation date (UTC) is the latest date on which the user activated their Microsoft 365 Apps subscription.
+Last activation date (UTC) is the latest date on which the user activated their Microsoft 365 Apps subscription on a machine or logs on shared computer and starts the app with their account.

 Last activity date (UTC) is the latest date an intentional activity was performed by the user.
 To see activity that occurred on a specific date, select the date directly in the chart.

-The following columns correspond to each platform that identifies if the user was active on that platform for any app (within Microsoft 365 Apps) in the period selected:
+The other columns identify if the user was active on that platform for that app (within Microsoft 365 Apps) in the period selected.

 ||You can also export the report data into an Excel .csv file by selecting the Export link.
 This exports data for all users and enables you to do simple aggregation, sorting, and filtering for further analysis.
 If you have less than 100 users, you can sort and filter within the table in the report itself.
 If you have more than 100 users, in order to filter and sort, you will need to export the data.|